Do I have to follow oil viscosity recommendations?

 When in doubt, trust the owner’s manual

 In general, following the owner’s manual is your safest course of action.
+Your manual will also indicate other areas you may need to use specific fluids, like premium gasoline in a BMW.
 There are, however, exceptions to the rule.
 While few people have to worry about the high end of the temperature scale–the outside surroundings, at least, won’t get to 212° F–some climates experience very low temperatures.
 If you live in one of these climates, you may want to adjust the viscosity downwards slightly if it’s cold year round.
 But besides that, listening to the recommendations given by the manufacturer is usually your best option.